meegs2369/github-query/README.md

 # GithubQuery
 An application designed to query the events of a public github repository and return specific event details associated with that repository.
+To run the application you will need [Java 8](https://adoptopenjdk.net) and [Maven](https://maven.apache.org/download.cgi) on the machine running it.
+For Installation of java go
+To build the application navigate to the directory containing the code and run `mvn clean package` this will create a jar in the `/target` directory within the directory containing the source code.
+At this point there are two options to run the application :

+* Run the command `mvn spring-boot:run`

+* Navigate to the target directory and type the command `java -jar github-query.jar`.

+Once this is done, you will see the application initialize.
+After the message `completed initialization in {value} ms`shows, the application
+UI is accessible at `localhost:8093/query`.
+You can also make an api call to `localhost:8093/api/{user}/{repository}` if you are so inclined.
+Should you need it, a shutdown endpoint is available; POST to `localhost:8080/manage/shutdown` using an api tool like [postman](https://www.postman.com) or via command line `curl "localhost:8080/manage/shutdown" -X POST`.